Ahsan-20/CodeClauseInternship_Mask_Detection/README.md

 ## Conclusion

 This project presents a mask detection system that combines Haar Cascade for face detection and a custom-trained TensorFlow model for mask classification.
-By accurately identifying whether individuals are wearing masks, the system can contribute to public health measures and safety protocols.
+By accurately identifying whether individuals are wearing masks...

-## Further Enhancements

-While the provided code offers a solid foundation for mask detection, further enhancements can be considered:

-- Fine-tuning the model: Experiment with unfreezing some layers of the base model for fine-tuning to improve performance.
-- Hyperparameter tuning: Optimize learning rates, batch sizes, and other hyperparameters for better results.
-- Real-time detection: Implement real-time mask detection using the trained model on video streams or webcam feeds.
-- Deploy the model: Convert the trained model to a deployable format (such as TensorFlow Lite) for easy integration into applications or devices.

-Remember that this readme provides a comprehensive overview of the project, but additional documentation and code comments are essential for others to understand and contribute effectively to the project.

-## License

-This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.